Data Protection Notice

 - Standards Subscription Data – TII operates a website that provides a service to members of the public to subscribe for updates to documents relating to road design and maintenance standards.
 Email addresses only are held.

 - Traffic Alert Subscriptions – TII, through a third party, operates a website and smart phone app that provides a service to members of the public to subscribe for smart phone alerts relating to traffic delays and weather conditions on specific routes.
-Basic details such as name and email address are held.
+Details such as name and email address are held.

 - External User Data – TII maintains a register of authorised users of TII information systems.
 Access to these systems is required by individuals and organisations to transact with TII.